 - Copyright – Copyright Act of 1912

-- Software – Regulation regarding software is included in the Copyright Act of 1912 (see chapter VI of the Copyright Act of 1912) implementing the EU Directive of May 14, 1991 on the Legal Protection of Computer Programs (91/250/EEG)
+- Software – Regulation regarding software is included in the Copyright Act of 1912 (see chapter VI of the Copyright Act of 1912) implementing the EU Directive of April 23, 2009 on the Legal Protection of Computer Programs (2009/24/EC)

-- Designs – Benelux Convention on Intellectual Property of February 25, 2005
+- Designs – Benelux Convention on Intellectual Property of 2005, European Community Regulation on Community Designs (EC/6/2002) of 2001

-- Semiconductors – Act of October 28, 1987 on the Legal Protection of Topographies of Semiconductor Products
+- Semiconductors – Act on the Legal Protection of Topographies of Semiconductor Products of 1987

 In addition, certain other statutory laws may protect other manifestations of intellectual property that do not fulfill the requirements of the intellectual property types cited above, such as know-how, trade and industrial secrets, company names, domain names and misleading and comparative advertising.